psichic/hello-world/SoftTools.md

 # Software Tools

-[TOC]

 Notes on some software tools I have used over time.
 All Free.
-See also:
+See also the section on [External Lists](#external-listings)

+# External Listings

 - [Awesome Lists Topics](https://github.com/topics/awesome)
 - [The Original Awesome List, I think](https://github.com/sindresorhus/awesome)